You were in the hospital after having a stroke. A stroke happens when blood flow to part of the brain stops.

 - Thinking

-- Seeing to one side (hemianopia)
+- Seeing to one side (hemianopsia)

 You may need help with daily activities you used to do alone before the stroke.
+You may have physical or occupational therapy to restore your ability to perform these functions.

 Depression after a stroke is fairly common as you learn to live with the changes.
 It may develop soon after the stroke or up to 2 years after the stroke.